 In 2014, LATAM ordered 27 A350-900.
 First Deliveries were in December of 2015 and at that time LATAM converted part of its order to the larger A350-1000 and currently has eight A350-1000 on order.
 In recent years, economic conditions in Brasil have put pressure on LATAM.
 To cope LATAM has made some operational adjustments including making changes to the fleet plan.
 As part of that restructuring, four LATAM A350-900s were leased to Qatar starting March 2017 (Qatar has a 10% ownership stake in LATAM) Since then two of those A350s have returned to LATAM.

-As part of the agreement with LATAM, Delta proposes to acquire four A350-900 from LATAM’s fleet, and take delivery of 10 more A350’s on order.
+As part of the agreement with LATAM, Delta proposes to acquire four A350-900 from LATAM’s current fleet, and potentially take delivery of 10 more A350’s LATAM has on order.
 Latam will keep nine A350 planes.

 The 10 A350 aircraft on order, two A350-900, and eight A350-1000, are could be delivered late 2020 through 2025.

 LAN chose the B787 as its new generation widebody aircraft while TAM chose the A350.
 Reducing the total number of A350 aircraft operated by LATAM will help reduce costs and remove billions of dollars of financial obligations from LATAM.